A MOMENT WITH BATTALION CHIEF DAVE BRADY

-I'm Dave Brady, a Battalion Chief for the El Dorado Hills (California) Fire Department, and a 20 year veteran of the EMS industry.
+I’m Dave Brady, a Battalion Chief for the El Dorado Hills, California Fire Department and 20-year veteran of the EMS industry.
 When the people at iPCR asked if I would talk about my experiences, I was more than happy to since iPCR is the product my team and I use and recommend.
 When I first started documenting my patient care, I was using paper tags.
 Handwriting every PCR can be tedious and leads to poor patient care.
 Not only is legibility a problem, but having to do forms in duplicate or triplicate is a hassle, and there is no easy way to transfer data directly to another agency.
 In addition, I have used ePCR charting programs on Toughbooks.
-Bouncing down the road with a heavy, bulky laptop encased in an even thicker shell with keys that are at times unresponsive, does not lead to an accurate note.
+Bouncing down the road with a heavy, bulky laptop encased in an even thicker shell with keys that are, at times, unresponsive does not lead to an accurate note.

-The patients' reactions to iPCR are incredible.
-From the first time they see you with their entire history in your hands, to signing directly on screen; it's like something out of science fiction.
+The patients’ reactions to iPCR are incredible.
+From the first time they see you with their entire history in your hands, to signing directly on screen — it’s like something out of science fiction.
 Except this is science fact, and the iPCR is elevating patient care to new levels.
 Cutting-edge technology cannot just look cool, it also has to provide tangible benefits and make life simpler.
-You will have more accurate tags thanks to the NEMSIS Standards which account for accessibilily of data collection.
+You will have more accurate tags thanks to the NEMSIS Standards, which account for accessibility of data collection.
 With better servicing of patients and more rapid documentation, the EMS personnel are able to respond that much quicker to their next call.

 – Battalion Chief Dave Brady